Making efforts to fill up vacancies, improve judicial infrastructure: CJI N V Ramana | Law-Order

 He urged the judicial officers to make sincere efforts to spare extra time for court, beyond regular Court Hours, as part of efforts to deal with the backlog of cases.

-Referring to the International Arbitration and Mediation Centre here in whose establishment he was involved, Justice Ramana said several states have shown interest to establish similar arbitration centres.
+Referring to the International Arbitration and Mediation Centre here in whose establishment he was involved, Justice Ramana said people from several states have shown interest to establish similar arbitration centres.

 He said franchise centres can be set up in different states once the Hyderabad centre, established recently, is strengthened.